'The best and most enjoyable kind of history writing ... thought-provoking and absorbing' Hilary Mantel

 In the frontier town of Springfield in 1651, peculiar things begin to happen.
-Precious food spoils, livestock ails, property vanishes, and people suffer convulsions as if possessed by demons.
-A woman is seen wading through the swamp like a lost soul.
-Disturbing dreams and visions proliferate.
+Precious food spoils, livestock ails and property vanishes.
+People suffer fits and are plagued by strange visions and dreams.
 Children sicken and die.
-As tensions rise, rumours spread of witches and heretics and the community becomes tangled in a web of distrust, resentment and denunciation.
-The finger of suspicion falls on a young couple struggling to make a home and feed their children: Hugh Parsons the prickly brickmaker and his troubled wife, Mary.
+As tensions rise, rumours spread of witches and heretics, and the community becomes tangled in a web of spite, distrust and denunciation.
+The finger of suspicion falls on a young couple struggling to make a home and feed their children: Hugh Parsons the irascible brickmaker and his troubled wife, Mary.
 It will be their downfall.

 The Ruin of All Witches tells the dark, real-life folktale of witch-hunting in a remote Massachusetts plantation.
-These were the turbulent beginnings of colonial America, when English settlers' dreams of love and liberty, of a 'city upon a hill', gave way to paranoia and terror, rage and violence.
-Drawing on unique, previously unexploited source material, Malcolm Gaskill vividly reanimates a strange yet not too distant past, one where lives were steeped in the divine and the diabolic, in omens, curses and enchantments, and precariously balanced between life and death.
+These were the turbulent beginnings of colonial America, when English settlers' dreams of love and liberty, of founding a 'city on a hill', gave way to paranoia and terror, enmity and rage.
+Drawing on uniquely rich, previously neglected source material, Malcolm Gaskill brings to life a New World existence steeped in the divine and the diabolic, in curses and enchantments, and precariously balanced between life and death.

-Through the gripping micro-history of a family tragedy, we glimpse a entire society caught in agonized transition between superstition and enlightenment, tradition and innovation.
+Through the gripping micro-history of a family tragedy, we glimpse an entire society caught in agonized transition between supernatural obsessions and the age of enlightenment.
 We see, in short, the birth of the modern world.